francesco-puppo/Notes/docs/meta/index.md

 I tried to set it up in a way that is easy for me to edit and maintain. [^happy]

+[^happy]: Even if I'm quite happy with the result, I know it could be improved.
+Unfortunately, I lack the technical skills.

 ## Setup

 Everything is hosted on GitHub (in [this repository](https://github.com/francesco-puppo/Notes)) and, locally, I store the project in a folder synced with iCloud.